 where $\lambda > 0$ is a regularization parameter and $f $ is the blackbox attack loss function.
 In our experiments, $\lambda = 10$ and the loss function is defined for untargeted attack \cite{carlini2017towards}, i.e,

 where $Z(\y')_k$ denotes the prediction score of class $k$ given the input $\y'$.
 Thus, the minimum value of $0$ is reached as the perturbation succeeds to fool the neural network.

-The experiments of generating blackbox adversarial examples will be performed firstly on an adapted AlexNet \cite{krizhevsky2017imagenet} under the dataset Cifar10 and secondly on InceptionV3 \cite{szegedy2016rethinking} under the dataset ImageNet \cite{deng2009imagenet}.
-Since the NOMAD algorithm is not suitable to the size of this problem, three algorithm are compared : SSO (without search), ZO-ADAMM and CMA-ES.
+The experiments of generating blackbox adversarial examples are first performed on an adapted AlexNet \cite{krizhevsky2017imagenet} under the dataset Cifar10 and then on InceptionV3 \cite{szegedy2016rethinking} under the dataset ImageNet \cite{deng2009imagenet}.
+Since the NOMAD algorithm is not recommended for large problems, three algorithms are compared : SSO (without search), ZO-adaMM and CMAES.
 In the experiments, the hyperparameters of the algorithm ZO-adaMM are taken as in \cite{chen2019zo}, those of SSO are given in Table \ref{tab4} and the uniform gradient based estimate is used for both algorithms.
 Moreover, for the Cifar10 dataset, different initial learning rates for ZO-adaMM are used to observe its influence on the success rate.
-The experiments are conducted for 100 randomly selected images with a starting point corresponding to a null distortion, the maximum number of function queries is set to $5000$.
+Experiments are conducted for 100 randomly selected images with a starting point corresponding to a null distortion, the maximum number of function queries is set to $5000$.
 Thus, as the iteration increases, the attack loss decreases until it converges to $0$ (indicating a successful attack) while the norm of the distortion could increase.

-In this sense, the best attack performance should correspond to the best trade-off between a fast convergence to a $0$ attack loss in term of function evaluations, a high rate of success, and a low distortion (evaluated by the $\ell_2$-norm).
+The best attack performance involves a trade-off between a fast convergence to a $0$ attack loss in terms of function evaluations, a high rate of success, and a low distortion (evaluated by the $\ell_2$-norm).
 The results for the Cifar10 dataset are given in Table \ref{tabcifar}.

-Except for ZO-adaMM with an initial learning rate equal to $0.01$, all the algorithms achieve to have success rate above $95 \%$.
+Except for ZO-adaMM with an initial learning rate equal to $0.01$, all algorithms achieve a success rate above $95 \%$.
 Among these algorithms, ZO-adaMM with a learning rate equal to $0.05$, has the best convergence rate in terms of function evaluations but has the worst value of distortion.
 On the contrary, CMA-ES obtains the best value of distortion but has the worst convergence rate.
 The SSO algorithm obtains balanced results, and is the only one that reaches full success rate.